asyapluggedin/rc/application/application-2022.md

 ### Why do you want to attend RC?
 How would attending RC be different than working on your own?

 > I'm most excited about the RC community.
 > While I could work on my own, join a self-learning discord community, or attend a bootcamp (and I have done variations of all three), I notice that knowledge & skills aren't very "sticky" unless I am continuously surrounded by people who are focused on learning.
-I feel very much aligned with RC's 'never graduate' motto.
+I feel very much aligned with RC's "never graduate" motto.
 >
 > I also agree with the self-directed approach.
 > As a person with ADHD, I have spent a lot of time thinking about productivity & learning "hacks", as well as motivations for learning.
-The approaches at RC are consistent with what works for me – pair programming, spontaneously changing course, showing up every day to work at the 'edge of my abilities.
+The approaches at RC are consistent with what works for me – pair programming, spontaneously changing course, showing up every day to work at the "edge of my abilities".
-> I've spent a lot of time attending traditional academic institutions, and some time teaching children programming – both experiences have radicalized me towards 'unschooling'.
+> I've spent a lot of time attending traditional academic institutions, and some time teaching children programming – both experiences have radicalized me towards "unschooling".
 >
 > Finally, there's the career bit.
 > I work as a designer, and miss media art school, particularly when I got to program – so I'd really like to get back into the swing of creative coding, and move towards calling myself a "design engineer", rather than an interface designer.
 I'd also be delighted to work alongside RC alumni, either already existing ones, or the ones you haven't even met yet :)